 Of course, that doesn’t mean Texas will not get peppered with questions about the quarterback when it steps in front of the media.
 People will ask mainly because people know just about everything else there is to know about this team.

 But Brown will undoubtedly be unwavering in his message back: Texas is preparing to play two quarterbacks in 2012.
 And that is an answer of sorts.

 Texas likely will play two quarterbacks in 2012.
-Maybe even three, although Brown has allowed that he would prefer if Conner Brewer redshirted.
+Maybe even three, although Brown has allowed that he would prefer if Connor Brewer redshirted.

-It’s just that really every school is preparing two quarterbacks at this point.
-They have to in case one goes down.
-What Texas fans want to know is who will the Longhorns prepare to be the starter and who will be the just-in-case player?
+It’s just that most schools are preparing two quarterbacks at this point in case one goes down.
+What Texas fans want to know is, Who will the Longhorns prepare to be the starter, and who will be the just-in-case player?